bengwinter/js_prototype_lab/README.md

   * [Browser compatability with ES5] (http://kangax.github.io/es5-compat-table/)

 ### Files.
+  * prototype.js - Using the prototype, __proto__, for inheritance.
+   *Don't use these examples in production. __proto__ not available in some environments, IE, etc.*
   * const_function.js - Creating objects with a Constructor function.
   * const_function_inherit.js - Inheritance with Constructor
     function.
 Injects a temp function instance btw the object created and the function prototype this new object.
   * const_function_proto_inherit.js - Inheritance with Constructor
     function.
-Uses the prototype, __proto__, to link super and sub classes. *Can't use this in some environment due to the lack of the __proto__.*
+Uses the prototype, __proto__, to link super and sub classes. *Can't use this in some environments due to the lack of the __proto__.*
   * const_function_inherit2.js - Inheritance with Constructor
     function.
 Inherit's one Constructor function from another. *Needs debugging*